mgeier-forks/sphinx-last-updated-by-git/README.rst

       changed.
       If you want to follow only the first-parent history (mainline), set ``git_first_parent = True`` in your ``conf.py``.

+      This can be useful when building documentation from the main branch to avoid spurious dates from feature branch history.
+      For example, if a feature branch merged main into itself to stay updated, and that feature branch was later merged back to main, without ``git_first_parent`` you might see dates from those intermediate "merge main into feature" commits rather than when the feature was actually merged into main.

     * By default, merge commits are not shown as separate entries when determining the last updated date.